A Must-Try Muscadine Wine Recipe [Full Instructions]

 Recent research suggests that muscadines (a species of grapevine native to America) are something of a superfood.

-They contain extremely high levels of polyphenols, powerful antioxidants which have shown to help promote heart health by lowering cholesterol.
+They contain extremely high levels of polyphenols, powerful antioxidants which have shown to have huge potential health benefits, according to recent studies.

 The skin of the muscadine grape also contains more fiber than oats or rice bran, and they are also rich in potassium, calcium and Vitamin C.